 Tracey laughed.
 ‘Not just carrying things for me.’
 She hooked a bang away from her green eyes and motioned at Harry.
 ‘Sidestep, or all that magic’s going to go right through you…’

 Harry took three steps to the left.
-Katie crossed across to stand beside him.
+Katie crossed the narrow path to stand beside him.

 ‘No more moving.’
 Tracey scowled at Katie and touched her wand to the end of Daphne.
 ‘Here we go!’